arranlomas/Trickl/README.md

 * in keystore.properties add the line TorrentBrowseServerIP="http://www.google.com" (if you want to set up a proper search please see the [repo I use to provide search results](https://github.com/arranlomas/TPBScraper)

-Next you have to either set up fabric or remove it, if you want crash reporting follow the Setting up Fabric, otherwise follow the Removing Fabric.
+Next you have to either set up fabric or remove it, if you want crash reporting and analytics follow the Setting up Fabric section, otherwise follow the Removing Fabric.
 (I would expect most people to remove it)

 # Removing Fabric